dbic/handbook/CONTRIBUTING.md

 GitHub has a helpful page on [getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github).

-## Building the specification using mkdocs
+## Building the handbook using mkdocs

-We are using mkdocs to render our specification.
-Please follow these instructions if you would like to build the specification locally.
+We are using mkdocs to render our handbook.
+Please follow these instructions if you would like to build the handbook locally.

 #### 1. Install mkdocs

 To begin please follow [this link](https://www.mkdocs.org/#installation) to install mkdocs locally.

-#### 2. Download the BIDS specification [repository](https://github.com/bids-standard/bids-specification/tree/master) onto your computer
+#### 2. Download the DBIC Handbook [repository](https://github.com/dbic/handbook/tree/master) onto your computer

 This can be done by clicking the green button on the right titled "Clone or download"